Gratin

 Gratin (/fr/) is a culinary technique in which a dish is topped with a browned crust, often using breadcrumbs, cheese, or egg.
 The term may be applied to any dish made using this method.
 Gratin is usually prepared in a shallow dish.
-A gratin is baked or cooked under an overhead grill or broiler to form a golden crust on top and is often served in its baking dish.
+A gratin is baked or cooked under an overhead grill or broiler to form a golden crust on top, and it is often served in its baking dish.

+Popular potato-based gratins are referred to by a variety of names including scalloped potatoes, potatoes au gratin (or au gratin potatoes), and potato bake.
+The name "old rotten potatoes" is sometimes used humorously.

 A gratin dish is a shallow oven-proof container that is commonly used to prepare gratins and similar dishes.

 Terminology

-The etymology of gratin is from the French language words gratter, meaning "to scrape" (from having to scrape the food out of the dish it was cooked in).
+The etymology of gratin is from the French language word gratter, meaning "to scrape" (from having to scrape the food out of the dish it was cooked in).
 The technique predates the current name, which did not appear in English until 1846 (OED, s.v. "gratin").

 In addition to the well-known potato dishes such as gratin dauphinois, gratin may be applied to many other bases of meat, fish, vegetables, or pasta.